Otium

 Visitors to Los Angeles' Getty Villa, modeled after the Villa of the Papyri at Herculaneum, get a glimpse of otium as experienced at an ancient Roman villa.

 Otium is a Latin abstract term which has a variety of meanings, including leisure time for "self-realization activities" such as eating, playing, relaxing, contemplation, and academic endeavors.
 It sometimes relates to a time in a person's retirement after previous service to the public or private sector, as opposed to "active public life" (the negative negotium meaning "busy-ness").
 Otium can be a temporary or sporadic time of leisure.
 It can have intellectual, virtuous, or immoral implications.

 The concept originally expressed the idea of withdrawing from one's daily business or affairs to engage in activities that were considered to be artistically valuable or enlightening (i.e., speaking, writing, philosophy), and had particular meaning to businessmen, diplomats, philosophers, and poets.

 Early usage

 In ancient Roman culture otium was a military concept as its first Latin usage.
 This was in Ennius's Iphigenia.

-According to historian Carl Deroux in his work Studies in Latin literature and Roman history, the word otium appears for the first time in a chorus of Ennius's Iphigenia.
-Ennius' first use of the term otium around 190 BC showed the restlessness and boredom during a reprieve from war and was termed otium negotiosum (free time to do what one wanted) and otium otiosum (idle wasteless free time).
-Aulus Gellius, while discussing the word praeterpropter ("more or less"), quotes a fragment of Ennius's Iphigenia, which contrasts otium with negotium repeatedly.
-Ennius imagined the emotions of Agamemnon's soldiers at Aulus, that while in the field and not at war and not allowed to go home, as "more or less" living.
+According to historian Carl Deroux in his work Studies in Latin literature and Roman history, the word otium made its earliest extant appearance in Latin literature around 190 BC in a surviving fragment of Ennius's lost tragedy, Iphigenia.
+Quoted later by Aulus Gellius during a discussion of the word praeterpropter ("more or less"), this chorus of soldiers repeatedly contrasts otium (leisure) with negotium (business).
+Ennius captured the psychological reality of Agamemnon's soldiers marooned at Aulis; stuck in the field during a reprieve from war but forbidden from returning home, they described their stagnant state of inactivity as "more or less" living.

-The earliest extant appearance of the word in Latin literature occurs in a fragment from the soldiers' chorus in the Iphigenia of Ennius, where it is contrasted to negotium.
-Researchers have determined the etymological and semantic use of otium was never a direct translation of the Greek word "schole", but derived from specifically Roman contexts.
-Otium is an example of the usage of the term "praeterpropter", meaning more or less of leisure.
-It was first used in military terms related to inactivity during war.
-In ancient Roman times soldiers were many times unoccupied, resting and bored to death when not at war (i.e., winter months, weather not permitting war).
-This was associated with otium otiosum (unoccupied and pointless leisure – idle leisure).
-The opposite of this was otium negotiosum (busy leisure) – leisure with a satisfying hobby or being able to take care of one's personal affairs or one's own estate.
-This was otium privatum (private leisure), equal to negotium (a type of business).